DSSC-projects/veni/README.md

 The generated html can be found in `docs/build/html`.
 Open up the `index.html` you find there to browse.

 ## Examples and Tutorials
-The directory `examples` contains some examples showing how to use **VENI**.
+The directory `examples` contains some examples showing how to use **veni**.
 In particular we show how to create simple deep learning architectures, how to train via forward automatic differentiation an architecture, and finally how to sample differently candidate directions.

 ## Benchmarks
-The directory `benchmarks` contains some important benchmarks showing how to reproduce [Atılım Günes Baydin et al.](https://doi.org/10.48550/arXiv.2202.08587) results by using the simple **VENI** interface.
+The directory `benchmarks` contains some important benchmarks showing how to reproduce [Atılım Günes Baydin et al.](https://doi.org/10.48550/arXiv.2202.08587) results by using the simple **veni** interface.
 We further provide logs for efficient analysis of the data.
 Further benchmark involving directions and optimizers are also available for testing.

 ## Tests